Fear of flying doubles when your flying partner is your favorite hunting rifle. But relax. Flying firearms to Africa is easier than you might imagine.

 Avoid Scams to Squeeze “Tips” from Flying Firearms Owners

 Print and carry with you regulations for flying firearms from your airline and any countries you’ll fly through.
 Here’s why: Bureaucrats, officials and airport employees in some countries often try subtle threats to extract “tips” from obvious pilgrims new in the area.
 I haven’t suffered this but once or twice in southern Africa, and both times my PH was there to spot and diffuse the scam.
 Tread carefully here, but stand tall and confident when confronting graft and petty extortion.
 If an agent or bureaucrat threatens you over something silly like finding a binocular or bipod in a gun case, question him politely on that call.
 Tell him you’ve read the airline’s and his country’s regulations and they don’t exclude other items except ammunition from gun cases.
 Show him the printout if necessary.
 Insist on speaking with his superior or manager if he doesn’t acquiesce.
 Do so politely but firmly with a smile.
 That will usually end the matter.
 If the gun/case is to go out of your control after that, smooth things over by continuing to be friendly.
 Thank him for his excellent service and offer a small tip before leaving.
 This could reinforce proper behavior and prevent any behind-the-scenes reprisals from the would-be extortionist.

 To minimize problems with lost keys or locks, give a spare key to your partner to carry.
 Or mail one ahead to your outfitter.
 Pack an additional lock or two unless your PH assures you you can find some there.

-International traveler and hunter Ron Spomer hates to fly oversees these days, but admits it beats walking — and is a lot faster than sailing.
+International traveler and hunter Ron Spomer hates to fly overseas these days, but grudgingly admits it beats walking — and is a lot faster than sailing.
 So up, up and away…!